kindagoose/conf_i3/README.md

-general config with i3blocks and some scripts for tablet, monitoring and keyboard layout
+general config with some scripts for tablet, monitoring and keyboard layout